GrahamCobb/dlna-media-archive/README.md

 1. Specify subtrees of the media server content to archive.

-2. Specify the local directory to use as the destination instead of using the server name.

-3. Option to delete files which have gone from the server.
+2. Option to delete files which have gone from the server.

-4. Insist on media server name and provide option to list names of all servers visible.
+3. Insist on media server name and provide option to list names of all servers visible.

 ## Requirements